lorddrago12/Number-Guessing-Game/README.md

 2. Medium (1 - 200)
 3. Hard   (1 - 300)

-Enter your difficulty (1, 2, or 3): 1
+Enter your difficulty (1, 2, or 3): 3
-Guesses remaining: 7
-Enter your guess: 50
-Your guess is too high, try again!

-Guesses remaining: 6
+Guesses remaining: 5
-Enter your guess: 25
+Enter your guess: 150
 Your guess is too low, try again!

-Guesses remaining: 5
+Guesses remaining: 4
-Enter your guess: 37
+Enter your guess: 225
-You guessed the correct number in 3 guesses.
+You guessed the correct number in 2 guesses.
-🎉 New best score: 3 guesses!
+🎉 New BEST score for HARD mode: 2 guesses!

-Do you want to play again?
-Yes/No: no
 ```

 ---

 ## 📚 Learning Value

-From this project, someone can learn:
+This project teaches:

-* How to design a full console game
+* How to design scalable game logic
-* How to persist data using JSON
+* How to separate rules by difficulty
-* How to handle invalid user input safely
+* How to persist and manage structured data
-* How to structure Python programs cleanly
+* How to write safer input-handling code
-* How to add replayable game mechanics
+* How to build replayable terminal games

 ---

 ## 🚀 Ideas for Future Improvements

-* Difficulty-based guess limits
-* Separate best scores per difficulty
+* Leaderboard across players
 * Player name support
+* Timed game mode
-* Leaderboard system
+* Hint system
-* GUI version of the game
+* GUI version using Tkinter or PySimpleGUI

 ---

+This project is a strong example of transitioning from **basic Python scripts** to **structured, stateful applications**.